grafana/opentelemetry-workshop/site/docs/lab3/explore.md

     - Hint: OpenTelemetry conventions define some standard metric names, like <OtelSemconv type="metric">http.server.request.duration</OtelSemconv> and <OtelSemconv type="metric">rpc.server.call.duration</OtelSemconv>
     - Try using Drilldown Metrics to find the known metrics for HTTP servers and RPC servers, and note which label values you see.
         - Remember: In Grafana Cloud, OpenTelemetry resource attributes are **promoted** to Prometheus labels.
-    - Check your analysis by inspecting traces from each service and look at its spans - are they decorated with <OtelSemconv>rpc.service</OtelSemconv>, <OtelSemconv>rpc.method</OtelSemconv> or <OtelSemconv>http.method</OtelSemconv>, <OtelSemconv>http.route</OtelSemconv>?
+    - Check your analysis by inspecting traces from each service and look at its spans - are they decorated with <OtelSemconv type="span">rpc.service</OtelSemconv>, <OtelSemconv type="span">rpc.method</OtelSemconv> or <OtelSemconv type="span">http.method</OtelSemconv>, <OtelSemconv type="span">http.route</OtelSemconv>?

 **Why it's important:** The semantic conventions of OpenTelemetry make your telemetry super-portable and queryable, across any service, regardless of the different languages or frameworks that your teams are using.

 **In Grafana Cloud:** OpenTelemetry can act like an automatic, living catalog of your production environment.
 By instrumenting your workloads with OpenTelemetry, and adopting its semantic conventions, you gain a standardized inventory of your workloads and services.
 In Grafana Cloud, The **Entity Catalog** view is populated from your OpenTelemetry services and other sources.

-## Step 3: Correlating signals and context propagation
+## Step 4: Understand context propagation

-See how OpenTelemetry links traces, logs and metrics together.

-### View context propagation across a request flow

-We'll see how OpenTelemetry Trace Context propagation allows us to make sense of complex distributed systems, like this one.
+Now let's see how OpenTelemetry connects the dots across your distributed system.
+Context propagation is the mechanism that allows traces to span multiple services, creating a complete picture of a request's journey.

+### Follow a request across services

 1. In Drilldown Traces, change the Filters to **All spans** and then search for traces including the **cartservice**.